Ramos surprised by Casillas exclusion from Spain squad

-BARCELONA Spain defender Sergio Ramos was surprised to learn that the country's record appearance maker and long-time captain Iker Casillas had been left out of the Spain squad by coach Julen Lopetegui.
+BARCELONA (Reuters) - Spain defender Sergio Ramos was surprised to learn that the country's record appearance maker and long-time captain Iker Casillas had been left out of the Spain squad by coach Julen Lopetegui.

 The Spain players met up with their new manager for the first time on Monday to prepare for the international friendly in Belgium on Sept.
 1 and their opening World Cup qualifier at home to Liechtenstein on Sept.
 5.